 Congestion control: If a server is being overwhelmed, TCP will throttle the data to avoid congestion collapse.

-UDP is used for real time applications such as fast paced action games or voice over ip, where low latency is more important than reliability.
+UDP is used for real time applications such as fast paced action games or Voice over IP (VoIP), where low latency is more important than reliability.
+Application examples include Skype, Discord, Zoom and many others.

-Low Latency: UDP is faster because it doesn't need to wait for acknowledge packets, instead it can send keep sending new pacakges one after the other.
+Low Latency: UDP is faster because it doesn't need to wait for the remote side to acknowledge packets.
+Instead, it can send keep sending new data packets one after the other.
+It is also known as a "scattershot" protocol, since it'll just shoot data at clients with no assurances that they'll actually get the data.

 Channel support: Channels allow for different delivery types.
-One channel can be used for critical data that needs to get to the destination, while a different channel can just be specified by send and forget without any reliability.
+Depending on the implementation, one channel can be used for critical data that needs to get to the destination, while a different channel can be used for "send and forget" data transfer without any reliability.

 Mirror is transport independent, they can simply by added to your NetworkManager GameObject.
 Mirror comes with a KCP transport (all platforms except WebGL) and a Websocket (WebGL) transport by default.
 See the Transports page for more about transports.

-Pick whatever works best for you.
-We recommend you profile your game and collect real world numbers before you make a final decision.
+Pick whatever transport works best for you and your game.
+We recommend you profile your game's networking and collect real world numbers before you make a final decision.